-As many as 36% of youth aging out of foster care without a permanent family or home end up homeless1, only 15% attend college2, and 25% end up in jail3.
+As many as 20,000 youth age out of foster care without a permanent family or home, only 4% attend college and some end up in jail.
 You can help change these statistics by supporting and encouraging a young adult as they age out of foster care.
-Mentors can provide extra support to teenage youth and help them learn daily living and vocational skills, budgeting, goal setting, time management, problem solving and organizational skills.
+Mentors can provide extra support to teenage youth and help them learn daily living and vocational skills, budgeting, goal setting, time management, problem-solving and organizational skills.
 Mentors can help a teen know that they are important and promote their wellbeing as they transition into adulthood.

 2. Provide Respite Care

 Fostering and providing care for children on a daily basis takes a big commitment.
 Why not consider respite care?
 Respite care providers give foster parents a break for one night or a weekend, so it’s similar to foster parenting but much shorter in length and a great way to see if foster parenting is right for you.
 Respite care gives foster parents temporary relief from caregiving, allowing them to rest and spend time with their families.
 If you are a trained respite caregiver, then you may qualify to provide evening or weekend care for a child that is living with another foster family.

 When a child enters foster care, KVC has four hours to match them with a foster family.
 Imagine the anxiety a child feels after being removed from his or her home and moving somewhere new.
 KVC provides welcome boxes for children to take to their new foster home and occupy their time while waiting for placement.
 Some children enter foster care with few or no belongings, so welcome boxes contain a variety of items such as clothing, activity books, toys, stuffed animals and personal hygiene items.
 Contact us by phone or email us at email@example.com to see how to get started!